November 5, 2009 Comments Off on HELLO

 May 25, 2017 § Leave a comment

 Westerners and other foreigners are VIP’s.
-Many are from the embassies (aka trade offices) in Taipei.
+Most are from embassies (and others officially – trade offices) in Taipei.

-The International Medical Service provides an English-speaking nurse-guide.
-‘Sharon’ shows the patient various options from traditional Chinese medicine and acupuncture to conventional treatments.
-A good service if the patient is unable to speak sufficient Chinese or Taiwanese.
+The International Medical Service provides an English-speaking medically experienced guide.
+‘Sharon’ and ‘Zoe’ show the client various options ranging from traditional Chinese medicine and acupuncture to conventional western-style treatments or advice.
+An essential service if the patient is unable to speak Chinese or Taiwanese.

-The Veterans Memorial Hospital has 3000 patients daily and more than 30 operating theatres.
-This hospital is known for treating Taiwanese military service veterans, with many now over the age of eighty”..
+The Taipei Veterans General Hospital has 3000 patients daily and 30+ operating theatres.
+This hospital is known for treating Taiwanese service veterans, with many now over the age of eighty”.

 May 9, 2017 § Leave a comment